Skip to content

 Manga BhamaBhanu Priya

 Bhanupriya is an Indian actor, best known for Tamil cinema.
 Bhanupriya began their career in 1983 and has been a prominent figure in the industry for over 43 years.
-With over 90 credits to their name and an average audience rating of 6.6, Bhanupriya remains one of the most prolific and celebrated talents in the industry.
+With over 90 credits to their name, Bhanupriya remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Bhanupriya's career remains one of the longest and most celebrated in Tamil cinema.

 Born